General Nonlinear Stochastic Systems Motivated by Chemostat Models: Complete Characterization of Long-Time Behavior, Optimal Controls, and Applications to Wastewater Treatment: Concluding Remarks

 \section{Concluding Remarks}

 To validate and to improve model \eqref{ww2}, verification using real data is needed.
 To verify the model, the parameters of the system need to be estimated first.
-A simple method is to use the explicit Euler method to discretize the diffusion process \eqref{ww2}, and then using the discretized maximum likelihood method to estimate the parameter.
-An alternative approach is the generalized method of moments.
-When we estimate the parameters using real data, we observe the solutions of \eqref{ww2} in discrete epoch, and carry out the estimation accordingly.
+A statistical estimator can be constructed.
+To estimate the parameters using real data, we observe the solutions of \eqref{ww2} in discrete epoch, and carry out the estimation accordingly.
+That is, view the observation (the real data) as solution of \eqref{ww2}, then use the explicit Euler method to discretize the diffusion process \eqref{ww2}, and utilize for example, the maximum likelihood method to estimate the parameter.
+An alternative approach is to use the generalized method of moments.

 The simplified model \eqref{ww2} may not be sufficient to perceive the complicated process of wastewater treatment.
-Considering more complex models results in better understanding but also poses more challenges.
-On the other hand, in the model \eqref{ww2}, the treatment process is regarded as somewhat self-controlled.
-It would be interesting to bring control into the picture and and find optimal strategy.
+Considering more complex models renders better understanding but also poses more challenges.

+In Section \ref{sec:control}, we worked with controlled diffusions without switching for notational simplicity.
+The proofs carry over if one considers the controlled switching diffusion counterpart of \eqref{ww-c1}.
+We have proved the existence and uniqueness of solutions to the HJB equation for \eqref{ww-c1}.
+For the controlled switching diffusions, we need to deal with a system of HJB equations.
+While the optimal Markov control can be obtained theoretically using the system of HJB equations, it is quite difficult to find a closed-form solution explicitly.
+Constructing a numerical scheme is a viable alternative.